MARTIMM/gnome-source-skim-tool/README.md

 # The Raku modules

-The module **Gnome::SourceSkimTool::Prepare** takes care of the GtkDoc generation steps but not of the Glib preparations. **Gnome::SourceSkimTool::SkimGtkDoc** takes care of reading the GtkDoc files to get the information.
+The module **Gnome::SourceSkimTool::Prepare** takes care of the GtkDoc generation steps but not of the Glib preparations. **Gnome::SourceSkimTool::SkimGirSource** takes care of reading the Gir sources installed at `/usr/share/gir-1.0` files to get the information.

 ## A diagram